ssec/polar2grid/py/polar2grid/doc/source/readers/crefl.rst

 command and ``output_true_color.kmz`` is the name of the KMZ file to create.

-For more information see the documentation for the the :doc:`Geotiff Writer <../writers/gtiff>` and :ref:`util_gtiff2kmz` documentation.
+For more information see the documentation for the the :doc:`GeoTIFF Writer <../writers/gtiff>` and :ref:`util_gtiff2kmz` documentation.

-Example 2 - Creating False Color Geotiffs and KML/KMZ
+Example 2 - Creating False Color GeoTIFFs and KML/KMZ
 -----------------------------------------------------

 A false color image is any combination of 3 bands that isn't a true color image, but by default